City-of-Helsinki/django-ilmoitin/README.md

     ```python
     python manage.py migrate ilmoitin
     ```

-Use version >=0.6.x for a project based on Django 3.x
+Use version 0.7.0 for a project based on Django >= 3.2 and Python >= 3.8

+For older Python versions, use version 0.6.0.

 Use version 0.5.x for a project based on Django 2.x.